 The Fountain of Youth Legend For centuries the Quest for eternal youth, immortality, or 'just' a prolonged life has been a topic of various myths, legends, and quests.
 The Fountain of Youth is a spring that supposedly restores the youth of anyone who drinks or bathes in its waters.
-Alexander the Great searched for the … Continue reading Hidden Treasure – The Map To The Fountain of Youth
+Alexander the Great searched for the … Continue reading Activate Your Own Fountain of Youth

 Today France celebrates Bastille Day.
 On 14 July 1789 the people of Paris stormed the Bastille, a fortress prison that held political prisoners jailed by the Royal Government of Louis XVI.
 The taking of the Bastille signaled the beginning of the French Revolution and became a symbol of the collapse of the ancient regime.
 The … Continue reading Happy Bastille Day to All my French Compatriots!

 Where does human behavior come from?
 Behavior comes from our perception about an event or a situation.
 Where does perception come from?
 Perception comes from information received, be it from personal experience, newspaper or media.
 It is possible to control human perception, the best way to do this would be to filter or censor the … Continue reading Information and Disinformation – “How Carrots Helped Win World War II”